ATFCU News You Can Use

 This is What a Phone Scam Sounds Like

 On a regular basis, fraudsters are calling or texting local residents and identifying themselves as members of the ATFCU Fraud Team (or some similar name).
-They use scamming software to make it appear that the calls come from our main phone number, 325-677-2274.
+They use spoofing software to make it appear that the calls come from our main phone number, 325-677-2274.
 If you answer, you are told that a suspicious transaction has been charged to your card and that the credit union is investigating.
 The caller then asks for the last 8 numbers on your debit card and may request your online banking credentials.

 Please do not ever provide any of this type information to someone who calls you.
 ATFCU staff members will never make this type of call because we use highly secure techniques to guard your financial identity – we do not need to request details.